ENCCS/cmake-workshop/content/hello-ctest.rst

       set_tests_properties(test1 [test2...]
 PROPERTIES prop1 value1 prop2 value2)

-.. exercise:: Set labels on tests
+.. exercise:: Exercise 8: Set labels on tests

    We will run some tests using Python and we want to group them into two categories:

    - ``quick`` for tests with a very short execution time.
    - ``long`` for benchmarking tests with a longer execution time.

-   Get the :download:`scaffold code <code/tarballs/08_ctest-labels.tar.bz2>`.
+   The scaffold project is in the ``content/code/day-1/08_ctest-labels`` folder.

    .. tabs::